The Mac and Marla Barr Woodland Garden

 The Garden Takes Shape

 A Woodland Garden is a layered garden.
-Rising from decaying leaves and rich soil are colorful wildflowers, ferns and shrubs.
-Above is the delicate understory tree layer that gives way to the tallest, multi-branched canopy that filters sunlight and shades the forest beneath.
+Rising from decaying leaves and rich soil are thousands of colorful wildflowers, ferns, and shrubs.
+The delicate understory tree layer gives way to the tallest, multi-branched canopy that filters sunlight and shades the forest beneath.

 The Plantings